jkalter11/freeshop/README.md

 1. Install the CIA file on your CFW of choice (preferably one removing region restrictions)

-2. Put a encTitleKeys.bin file in the directory `sdmc:/freeShop/`
+2. Put an encTitleKeys.bin file in the directory `sdmc:/freeShop/`

 3. Launch freeShop and enjoy